HNazmul-X/Glossy-Massage-and-Spa-client/README.md

 # Hey,
-# welcome to my Team monitor project. ***[Visite Website](https://react-router-asnmnt.netlify.app)***.
+# Welcome to my Glossy Massage and Spa Service Provider Website. ***[`Visite Website`](https://glossy-saloon-spa.web.app/)***.

 `A small Berif About This Project`
-#### This is a Website of cuple of Sports club details.
-By this Project I want To showing here React Router expample.
-I Want to show How react router works. and Also want to show how have my  experiece with react router.
+#### This is a service providing Website.
+By this Web site or like this system you can Provide your any specific service.
+But Here I have shown Massage and Spa service But it is not only for this.
+It just an exmaple.
+It Can be any kind of service such as mobile repairing, event managing, any kind of product selling.
+In a word, It is a Simple e-commarce exapmle website.

-#### Now a days, React router is a best routing component for making route in react app.
-Almost all website that made based on react router thay have used react router.
-Beacause there no alternative best sollution with out react router.
-That why I have used react-router-dom in this project.
+#### In This Project, I have used React js in Front end, For Backend used node.js and mongodb for database.
+And firebase used in this project for intregate Authenthication.
+Now a day's React is a Most Papuler and top lavel Front end library for creative awesome and attractive User interface.
+That's why I have use here react. here i have showing react authenticatin, react-routing, react-admin-panel , firebase , firebase hosting, firebase auth and many more thing i have implemented on this web site.

 <div align="center">
     ----------